 A doctor can recommend adding a medication or increasing a dosage when your symptoms worsen and prescribe accordingly.
 But they also can reduce or eliminate a medication when negative symptoms subside.
 This is a conversation you will need to have with your medical practitioner.

 In 2018, NeurOptimal® received the designation of a General Wellness Product by the FDA.
 It is not a medical treatment.
-But just like exercising at the gym supports your body’s overall physical health, NeurOptimal® helps your brain stay fit naturally.
+It's brain training.
+But just like exercising at the gym (for which no medical prescription is needed) supports your body’s overall physical health, NeurOptimal® helps your brain stay fit and healthy naturally.

 Consistent, overall wellness often requires more than one modality of care and intervention.
 At Beaverton Neurofeedback, we are honored to support you as you live your best life.
 You can download a free report to see how NeurOptimal® has helped millions of others living with various conditions.
 Give us a call or join our email list today to get started on your neurofeedback journey.